MicrosoftDocs/PlayReady/Docs/Specifications/mpeg-dash-playready.md

 #### 2.1.3 Including Track Encryption Box Fields in the MPD

-Common Encryption indicates the key used to encrypt each media sample (or not used) with key identifier(s) (KID) in each movie fragment.
+Common Encryption indicates the key used to encrypt each media sample (or not used) with key identifier(s) (KID) in each movie segment.
 Some information, such as the default_KID in the Track Encryption Box (‘tenc’) is useful to signal in the MPD to determine what license is required.

 There may be Media Presentation Periods which are unencrypted, followed by Periods which are encrypted.
 Media files and streams may include both encrypted and unencrypted sections.
 In addition, the Key Identifier (KID) may change from Period to Period, or from section to section.
-Key changes in sections of a track are signaled using ISO Media sample group and sample group description boxes in each movie fragment.
+Key changes in sections of a track are signaled using ISO Media sample group and sample group description boxes in each movie segment.
 See [[CENC](#references)] for more information on sample groups and access to Initialization Vectors and subsample encryption ranges using ‘saio’ and ‘saiz’ boxes pointing to Sample Auxiliary Information.

 The default settings for Common Encryption information are encoded in each track’s Track Encryption box (‘tenc’) (see [[ISOBFF](#info-ref)] and [[CENC](#references)]) stored in a Track Box (‘trak’) in an ISO file header and Initialization Segment.
 The default Key Identifier (KID) in the Track Encryption Box (default_KID field) SHOULD also be communicated in the ContentProtection Descriptor element associated with the Media Presentation Adaptation Set.
 The cenc:default_KID may be used to identify a license that can decrypt the Media Segments referenced by the parent AdaptationSet element.